National swimmers haul 56 medals at 34th CARIFTA Swimming Championships

 Brown, 14, took home seven medals including gold in both the Girls 13-14 400-and 800-metre freestyle, while scoring bronze in both the 200-metre freestyle and the Open Water swim.
 On top of winning gold in the record breaking 4x200m relay, the Stingray standout added a second relay gold in the 4x100m relay, with a bronze in the 4x50m relay.

 “I hadn’t swam long course in about a year,” said Brown.
 “In the 400-metres, I was top seed going in and I was ready for a chase.
-I didn’t have the lead in the last 50 but I started sprinting and got the lead for the win.
-It felt pretty crazy, I didn’t know I had it in me.”
+I didn’t have the lead in the last 50, but I started sprinting and got the lead for the win.
+It felt pretty crazy.
+I didn’t know I had it in me.”

 For Girls 11-12, Camana Bay Aquatic Club’s Lila Higgo debuted with a tie for High Points honours after winning gold in the 200-metre individual medley.
-The 11-year old also snagged three silver in the 50-metre breast, 50-metre back and 100-metre back, while winning bronze alongside Sofia Bonati, Kaitlyn Sullivan and Harper Barrowman in the 4×100-metre relay.
+The 11-year old also snagged silver in the 50-metre breast, 50-metre back and 100-metre back, while winning bronze alongside Sofia Bonati, Kaitlyn Sullivan and Harper Barrowman in the 4×100-metre relay.

+“I feel very proud and excited that I did so well,” said Higgo.
+“I just wanted to swim as hard as I could, and I really liked the 200 IM.”

 Barrowman, 13, also had a strong debut in the regional championships, winning gold in both the 200-and 400-metre freestyles.
-The Seven Mile Swimmer also won silver in both the 100-metre freestyle and 400-metre individual medley as well as bronze in the 100-metre fly.
+The Seven Mile Swimmer also won silver in both the 100-metre freestyle and 400-metre individual medley, as well as bronze in the 100-metre fly.

+“I feel very proud about my races, but equally as proud of everyone else,” said Barrowman.
+“We all had each other’s backs throughout the whole meet and we were all very supportive.
+The 400 free was my favorite race by far.
+I felt like I was flying through the water.
+Every time I took a breathe, I could see the whole team cheering me on, and that felt amazing.”

 For Boys 15-17, Jordan Crooks led the way with seven medals including gold in the 200-metre freestyle.
 The 16-year old added silver in both the 50-and 100-metre freestyles with bronze in both the 50-metre back and 200-metre fly.
 The CBAC star also won silver in both the 4×100-metre and 4×200-metre relays alongside Jake Bailey, Liam Henry and Zachary Moore.